 - The interior floor surfaces in the Cathedral are either flag stones, grave stones or various types of tiles.
 Most surfaces are fairly even but the age of the building means that the Cathedral is on different levels but access to the whole Cathedral can be achieved by using lifts or ramps; some ramps are only temporary but assistance from a virger is available.

-- The West End entrance has wooden exterior doors and a interior glass porch so some additional assistance might be required by those in a wheelchair.
+- The West End entrance has wooden exterior doors and an interior glass porch so some additional assistance might be required by those in a wheelchair.

-- The Slype entrance has a heavy wooden door; some additional assistance might be required by wheelchair users.
+- The Cedar door entrance has a heavy wooden door; some additional assistance might be required by wheelchair users.